Billionaire HK property tycoons charged in bribery case

 Sun Hung Kai is the world's second-largest property company.
 It and rival Cheung Kong (Holdings) dominate Hong Kong's home-building and office-development industries.

-With revenue of HK$62.6 billion ($8.1 billion) in the fiscal year ended in June 2011, the property arm makes half its money from building new apartments, with the rest from renting office and retail property.
+With revenue of HK$62.6 billion in the fiscal year ended in June 2011, the property arm makes half its money from building new apartments, with the rest from renting office and retail property.
 It pays $1 million in tax to the Hong Kong government each year.
+Sun Hung Kai recently expanded the executive committee that oversees the company to 12 members, from seven.

-The Kwoks, valued by Forbes magazine at $18.3 billion before their arrests, rank locally in wealth only behind Asia's richest man, Li Ka-shing, founder Cheung Kong.
+The Kwoks, valued by Forbes magazine at $18.3 billion before the arrests, rank locally in wealth only behind Asia's richest man, Li Ka-shing, founder of rival developer Cheung Kong.

 Sun Hung Kai developed the city's two tallest buildings, the International Finance Centre and the International Commerce Centre, which stand like sentinels on either side of Victoria Harbour.
-The conglomerate, founded by the Kwok brothers' father, also has businesses in the city's bus and waste disposal sectors.
+The conglomerate, founded by the Kwok brothers' father, also has businesses in the city's bus and trash systems.

-(Additional reporting by Venus Wu; Clarie Lee, Tan Ee Lyn; Editing by Matt Driskill, Michael Flaherty and Anne Marie Roantree)
+(Reporting by Alex Frew McMillan; Additional reporting by Twinnie Siu, Venus Wu and Clarie Lee; Editing by Matt Driskill and Michael Flaherty)